Pre-College On-Campus Enrollment

 Primary emphasis is given to the relationship between the theories and ideals of democracy and the actual practice of making and implementing policy.
 The course considers the constitutional system, as well as the institutions of American government.
 Meets foundational core civic engagement or general social science requirements.

-A survey of the social, political, and cultural development of the people of the United States from the colonization period through Reconstruction.
+A survey of the social, political, and cultural development of the people of the United States from Reconstruction to the present.

 BIB 110 Biblical Literature I (OT) (3 credit hours, Mon/Wed/Fri)